section-engineering-education/engineering-education/CONTRIBUTING.md

 - Text editor, such as [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/)
 - Prepared Markdown (.md) file.
 (Note: All articles must be submitted in properly-formatted Markdown.)
 - PayPal account.
 (At this time, we only service payments through PayPal.
 If you don’t have a PayPal account, please check whether [PayPal is available in your region](https://www.paypal.com/en/webapps/mpp/country-worldwide).)
 - To expedite reviews, publishing, and payouts for articles, we request that all first drafts are submitted error-free (pre-checked for English grammar, technically accurate,   properly cited, etc.) and meet our suggested article guidelines as outlined below.
+Here is a [free tool](https://writeandimprove.com/?lang=en-GB) to help improve on English grammar.

 All contributors are expected to review and adhere to [Our Code of Conduct](https://github.com/section-io/engineering-education/blob/master/CODE_OF_CONDUCT.md) before submitting articles.